Characteristic features, ecology and natural history:

 Forests

-On Iceland one can differentiate two forests types: the indigenous Birch forests and the recently planted new forests with species from outside Iceland.
-Many species have been tested and it has been showed that quite a few conifer species from the America's and Siberia thrive well in protected valleys.
-The indigenous forests consists only of two (three) tree-species, being the most common Downy Birch (Betula pubescens - Birki) Downy Birch (Betula pubescens - Birki) and the less common Rowan (Sorbus aucuparia - Reyniviður) Rowan (Sorbus aucuparia - Reyniviður) .
-It is quite striking that the Rowan often grows taller than the birches (in most countries the Rowan is an under story tree in forests).
+In Iceland, two forest types can be distinguished: the indigenous birch forests and the recently planted forests consisting of species introduced from outside Iceland.
+Many species have been tested, and it has been shown that quite a few conifer species from the Americas and Siberia thrive well in sheltered valleys.
+The indigenous forests consist of only two (or three) tree species, the most common being the Downy Birch (Betula pubescens - Birki) Downy Birch (Betula pubescens - Birki) and the less common Rowan (Sorbus aucuparia - Reyniviður) Rowan (Sorbus aucuparia - Reyniviður) .
+It is quite remarkable that rowan often grows taller than birch (in most countries, rowan is an understory tree).
 This can be seen in this photo this photo .
-A third quite rare tree species is the Aspen (Populus tremula - Blæösp) Aspen (Populus tremula - Blæösp) .
-This species is very poorly adapted to conditions of Iceland and it never blooms!
-In the Icelandic birch forests there are of coarse many low-shrub species (heather types) and herbal species present.
-These are usually the species found in the heather lands.
-I found though, that one species is found much more present in birch forests than outside.
+A third rather rare tree species is the Aspen (Populus tremula - Blæösp) Aspen (Populus tremula - Blæösp) .
+This species is poorly adapted to Icelandic conditions and never flowers.
+Icelandic birch forests also contain many low shrub species (mainly heathers) and herbaceous plants.
+These are generally the same species that occur in the heathlands.
+However, I found that one species is much more common in birch forests than outside them.
 This is the Serrated Wintergreen (Orthilia secunda - Grænlilja) Serrated Wintergreen (Orthilia secunda - Grænlilja) .
-True forests (be they indigenous or planted with exotic's) make up no more than about 1% of Iceland.
-Before the arrival of the Vikings this was about 30%!.
-The Vikings did not appreciate the slow regeneration of forests, as a result Iceland has suffered a lot of land-degradation since.
-Finally there is an intermediate vegetation type between forests and heather lands, being a low birch growth (2,5m max), which can be found quite often along the slopes of fjords.
+True forests, whether indigenous or planted with exotic species, cover no more than about 1% of Iceland today.
+Before the arrival of the Vikings, forests covered approximately 30% of the island.
+The Vikings underestimated the slow rate of forest regeneration, and as a result Iceland has suffered extensive land degradation ever since.
+Finally, there is an intermediate vegetation type between forests and heathland, consisting of low birch scrub (up to 2.5 m tall), which is frequently found along the slopes of the fjords.

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages